Mayank-kush24/UTS_v2/PRIMARY_OTP_LOGIN_CHANGES.md

 # Primary OTP Login System - Implementation Summary

 ## Overview
-The UTS 2.0 application has been restructured to make **Email OTP login the primary authentication method** and **Password login secondary**.
+The Jarvis application has been restructured to make **Email OTP login the primary authentication method** and **Password login secondary**.

 ## Changes Made